jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 So now, the plan has been modified a bit, I am going to have two containers and I will run them using `docker compose up`.
 Great, I am still aiming for a single command deplyment.

-Getting started with docker compose is the best place to start if
+[Getting started with docker compose](https://docs.docker.com/compose/gettingstarted/) is the best place to start if you are curious.

 3. Getting elasticsearch to run is amazingly easy with docker